vergecurrency/verge/README.md

  sudo apt-get update
  sudo apt-get install libdb4.8-dev libdb4.8++-dev build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils git libboost-all-dev libminiupnpc-dev libqt5gui5 libqt5core5a libqt5webkit5-dev libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler libqrencode-dev
 ```
+(if you are on debian, you will also need to apt-get install libcanberra-gtk-module)

 To clone the git repository and compile the daemon and gui wallet: